Collab-Hub-io/HW-Collab-Hub-Workshop/WEBAUDIO.md

 Include in HTML head:
 `<script src="/socket.io/socket.io.js"></script>`

-Developers using only the client functionality of Socket.IO may alternatively install:
+Developers using only the client functionality of Socket.IO may alternatively install the smaller client-only package:
 `npm install socket.io-client`

 #### Messages
 All control, event, and chat messages are sent as objects in the following formats.
 Client applications parse these objects as needed for native use in their respective hosts (e.g. Max, Pd, etc).